fcdljx/Selective-Repeat-and-Distance-Vector-Protocol/README.md

-# Programming Assignment 2 - William Liang (jl5825)
+# Selective-Repeat-and-Distance-Vector-Protocol

-This assignment implements the Selective Repeat protocol and Distance Vector protocol using Python3.
+This program implements the Selective Repeat protocol and Distance Vector protocol using Python3.
 The implement includes three parts: srnode.py, dvnode.py, and cnnode.py.

 ## 💫 Quick Start